-Vance Astrovik was obsessed with space, so much so that he legally changed his last name to Astro.
+Vance Astrovik was obsessed with space, so much that he legally changed his last name to Astro.
 After becoming a major in the U.S. Air Force, Astro volunteered to be an astronaut for the first long-term interstellar space mission.
-He was put in suspended animation and sent to the nearest star system, Alpha Centauri.
-On arrival, he found that humanity had beaten him there, and that the main planet had been settled by humans for centuries.
-He also found that his metabolism had been damaged by a thousand years in stasis and he could no longer remove his life-support suit.
+He was put into suspended animation and sent to the nearest star system, Alpha Centauri.
+On arrival, he found that humanity had beaten him there and that humans had settled the planet centuries ago.
+He also found that his metabolism had been damaged by a thousand years in stasis, and he could no longer remove his life-support suit.

-Dazed by the shock of these discoveries, he insisted on carrying out his now-useless mission, and wandered into the wilderness to catalog Centaurian life.
+Dazed by the shock of these discoveries, he insisted on carrying out his now-useless mission, wandering into the wilderness to catalog Centaurian life.
 When the alien Badoon attacked this world, they wiped out both the human colonists and all but one of the native Centaurians, Yondu.
-It was at this time that Astro discovered that he could release "brain-blasts" of destructive telekinetic power.
-Astro and Yondu would become members of the freedom fighters known as the Guardians of the Galaxy, and eventually led a rebellion that drove the Badoon from both the Solar and Centauri systems.
+At this time, Astro discovered that he could release "brain-blasts" of destructive telekinetic power.
+Astro and Yondu would become members of the freedom fighters known as the Guardians of the Galaxy.
+Eventually, they led a rebellion that drove the Badoon from both the Solar and Centauri systems.

 Vance Astro was created by writer Arnold Drake and artist Gene Colan and first appeared in Marvel Super-Heroes #18 (1969).
 Vance Astro started calling himself Major Victory in Guardians of the Galaxy vol 1 #20 (1992) written and drawn by Jim Valentino.

 Major Story Arcs